-packed

-This attribute, attached to struct or union type definition, specifies that each member of the structure or union is placed to minimize the memory required.
+packed This attribute, attached to struct or union type definition, specifies that each member (other than zero-width bitfields) of the structure or union is placed to minimize the memory required.
 When attached to an enum definition, it indicates that the smallest integral type should be used.